2019 World Series: Game 3

 This was the first World Series game played in Washington D.C. since October 7, 1933, which was the clinching Game 5 of the New York Giants' win over the Washington Senators.
 Chad Cordero of the 2005 Nationals threw out the ceremonial first pitch to former teammate Brian Schneider; former astronaut Buzz Aldrin also threw a ceremonial pitch.
 Aníbal Sánchez started for the Nationals, while Zack Greinke started for the Astros.
 In the second inning, Josh Reddick batted in Carlos Correa as Houston scored the game's first run.
-In the third inning, José Altuve doubled and advanced to third on an error, then scored on an infield single by Michael Brantley, giving the Astros a 2–0 lead.
+In the third inning, Jose Altuve doubled and advanced to third on an error, then scored on an infield single by Michael Brantley, giving the Astros a 2–0 lead.
 The Nationals loaded the bases with two outs in the bottom of the third, but were unable to score.
 In the bottom of the fourth, Ryan Zimmerman walked then was driven in by a triple by Víctor Robles, cutting the Astros' lead to 2–1.

-Houston restored their two-run lead in the top of the fifth, as Altuve doubled and was then batted in by Brantley.
+Houston restored its two-run lead in the top of the fifth, as Altuve doubled and was then batted in by Brantley.
 Greinke left with two outs in the bottom of the fifth, having allowed one run on seven hits while striking out six batters.
 The Astros extended their lead to 4–1 in the top of the sixth, as Robinson Chirinos hit a home run off the left field foul pole netting.
 Sánchez lasted until one out in the top of the sixth, having allowed four runs on 10 hits while striking out four.
 With no additional scoring through the middle of the ninth, the Astros brought in closer Roberto Osuna to pitch the bottom of the ninth.
 Osuna allowed a one-out single to Adam Eaton, but otherwise retired the Nationals; Juan Soto struck out looking to end the Nationals’ eight-game playoff winning streak.
 Osuna earned his second save this postseason, as Houston narrowed Washington's lead in the series to 2–1.
 This became the first World Series to begin with three games won by the road team since 1996, when the first five games were won by the road team.